kartverket/skip.kartverket.no/blog/2024-07-26-20-teams-on-skip.md

 and t-shirts, and a mascot.
 These things are not necessary, but they can help build a sense of identity and community around your platform.

-## Using the cloud is scary
+## Using the cloud is a long journey

-Talk directly with your legal team.
+As a platform team, it's our responsibility to push for modern, user-friendly and secure solutions.
+This generally means using public cloud solutions like Google Cloud Platform.
+But for most organizations, pushing this narrative incurs significant friction and to some extent fear due to legal and cost concerns.
+This is understandable, as the known is always more comfortable than the unknown, and it's a view that's hard to change.

+This is why it's important to take a long-term view on this.
+You're not going to move everything to the cloud overnight, and you're not going to convince everyone to get on board with this idea overnight.
+It's a long journey, and you need to be patient and persistent.

+We've spent years pushing for the cloud, and we're still not there.
+You're going to sit in meetings until you're blue in the face, and you're going to have to fight for every little thing over and over again.
+But it's necessary.
+Once everyone has a clear understanding of the risks and how to mitigate them, you will be able to formulate a document guiding the organization's teams on how to get to the cloud from a compliance point of view.

+If I have any recommendations on how to get to the cloud as easily as possible, it would be to first get leadership buy-in.
+This is the most important thing, as it will make the next steps easier.
+After you've done this and got a competent platform team in place, you can start pushing for the cloud.
+Here you need to talk directly with the legal team, not via other people.
+Have representatives of the platform team sit down with the lawyers and talk through the risks and how to mitigate them.
+This is the only way you can combine the technical and legal aspects of this work.
+Working in silos and not talking to each other is a surefire way to fail.

 ## Autonomy and platform as a product

-Listen to your users.
-Build the features that they need.
+Your platform is a product, and so you need to work as a product team.
+This means continuously improving your product, listening to your users, and building the features that they need.

+Research-based literature like "Team Topologies" establishes the importance of autonomous teams in modern organizations.
+Traditional top-down organizations are just not going to be able to have as close of a relationship with their stakeholders as a team that is able to proactively understand the needs of their users and make their own decisions that push continuous improvement of their products.
+This is why it's important, even for infrastructure teams, to be able to own their roadmap and make decisions on what to build when.

-It's important to be able to say "no" to requests.
-As an autonomous team, you should be able to make decisions on your own based on your stakeholders' needs.
+Stakeholder management is key here.
+You need to be able to understand the needs of your stakeholders and to be able to prioritize these needs.
+Ensure you are empowered to be able to say "no" to requests.
+As an autonomous team, you should have done the research to know the needs of your users better than anyone, and sometimes requests don't align well with that.
 Just because someone asks loudly for something, doesn't mean it's the right fit for your platform.
 Dare to challenge assumptions and ask why.

 ## Abstractions save time